Tata Nexon Vs Ford EcoSport Vs Maruti Vitara Brezza - Specs Compared

 Read the Tata Nexon first drive review here.

-Like the Ford EcoSport, the Tata Nexon will be offered with both the diesel and petrol engine options.
+Like the Tata Nexon, the EcoSport facelift is offered with both diesel and petrol engine options.
+The facelift of the Ford SUV has ditched the 1.0-litre Ecoboost and 1.5-litre petrol engine for a new 1.5-litre Dragon series petrol motor.
 Surprisingly, at a time when even Mahindra has started to bring its products with petrol engines, Maruti Suzuki has decided to give it a miss in the Vitara Brezza.

-The 1.2-litre turbocharged 3-cylinder petrol motor of the Nexon pumps out 110PS of power while the turbocharged 1.0-litre 3-cylinder Ecoboost engine of the EcoSport produces 125PS – a good 15PS more than the Tata.
-Moreover, the American SUV also offers a 1.5-litre 112PS petrol engine as an option.
-While the Nexon is linked to a 6-speed manual transmission, the EcoSport’s turbocharged motor is paired to a 5-speed automatic, while the four-cylinder 1.5-litre engine can be had with a 6-speed dual clutch automatic.
+The 1.2-litre turbocharged 3-cylinder petrol motor of the Nexon pumps out 110PS of power, while the 1.5-litre engine of the EcoSport produces 123PS – a good 13PS more than that of the Tata.
+While the Nexon is linked to a 6-speed manual transmission, the EcoSport’s motor comes with the option of either a 5-speed manual or a 6-speed automatic gearbox.

-With respect to diesel engines, the Nexon and the EcoSport are equipped with 1.5-litre motors while the Vitara Brezza gets a smaller 1.3-litre engine.
+With respect to diesel engines, the Nexon and the EcoSport are equipped with 1.5-litre motors, while the Vitara Brezza gets a smaller 1.3-litre engine.
 The Nexon beats the other two by being the most powerful at 110PS.
 The compact SUV makes an impressive 260Nm of torque too – a good 55Nm more than its closest rival, the EcoSport.
-If these figures weren’t enough, the Nexon even triumphs in the transmission department by offering a 6-speed manual transmission while the other two offer a 5-speed one.
+If these figures weren’t enough, the Nexon even triumphs in the transmission department by offering a 6-speed manual transmission, while the other two offer a 5-speed unit.

 Above all, the Tata crossover will be offered with multi-drive modes – Eco, City and Sport.

-With its launch on September 21, the Nexon is likely to be a game changer for Tata Motors, especially considering how well recent Tata products have performed in the past one year.
-The Tata Nexon price falls in the range of Rs 5.85 - 9.44 lakh (ex-showroom Delhi).
+The Nexon is likely to be a game changer for Tata Motors, especially considering how well recent Tata products have performed in the past one year.
+The Tata Nexon’s prices fall in the range of Rs 5.85 - 9.44 lakh (ex-showroom Delhi).
+While the EcoSport facelift and the Nexon look to increase their share in the compact SUV space, the Brezza wouldn’t want to lose its chunk of loyalists.
+The results of their performance in the automotive market will be out soon in the coming months.

 Read More on : Tata Nexon diesel